Saihaj7/HockeyBot/README.md

 Current log of features for the future are as follows:

--Penalties\
+-Attributes will play a role in other events beyond shots -Penalties\
 -Assists\
 -Stats (and command to request your stats)\
 -Overtime\
 -Goalie Pulls\
 -Event for fights\
+-Practice feature to let players play mini games to improve their stats?\
 -Making it universally available\
 -Port to Twitter?